BLitzMe/webapp/server/api-docs.md

 accepts get and post requests

 query inputs:
-- location: string - required. the result will only return posts with this location (exact string match)
+- location: string - optional. if given the result will only return posts with this location (exact string match)
-- start: optional - if given, we don't send posts 0-19, but posts start-start+19.
+- start: int - optional. if given, we don't send posts 0-19, but posts start-start+19.
-example: /posts?location=Clausthal-Zellerfeld&start=17   for posts 17-36 in Clausthal-Zellerfeld
+example: /posts?location=Clausthal-Zellerfeld&start=17   for posts 17-36 in Clausthal-Zellerfeld /posts for posts 0-20 anywhere

 response: json with an array of objects with the following attributes:
 - title: string - the title of the offering